nolantait/staticky-files/README.md

 This is a hard fork of `dry-files` that adds extensions for:

 - `entries` to walk entries in a directory
+- `glob` to search for a glob pattern

 ## Installation